 The inaugural program for Stray to Service has demonstrated demand!
 The program started in November 2019, with pilot funding provided by the Irwin Wilson Foundation.
 COVID-19 restricted our access to the VA, costing 3 months of training.
 Despite that we’ve had great success!
 The program was originally intended for Veterans, but demand from spouses of Veterans as well as survivors of domestic abuse and / or childhood trauma have applied.
 The website StrayToService.org is specifically devoted to the program.
 How it works: The Dog and Cat Shelter performs Behavioral Assessments on stray or surrendered dogs.
 If they pass the initial testing, they are placed in Shan Foster’s “Boot Camp”.
 Once partnered, they train together until they pass all tests consistent with ADA requirements.
 Since November the Stray to Service program has trained and graduated 3 dogs with 2 Veterans and 1 Civilian.
 Two pairs are in training and 2 more Veteran applicants are approved and waiting for their dog.
 This is an expensive program to maintain, but our operation is incredibly efficient compared to other Service Dog operations.
-The Veterans are never charged for their Service Dog.
-Their only commitment is time.
 If you would like to support this program, please go to the website StraytoService.org and learn more!

 Cedar has done amazing right from the start!
 He’s so smart and caught onto commands very easily, taking him out in public was a breeze.
 Cedar’s such a goofy, playful dog that other dogs and people can’t help but adore him.
 He loves to play ball and work just the same.
 Cindy Popp has done very well fostering him, teaching him house manners and keeping up with his basic obedience on a daily basis